Equivariant Hodge theory and noncommutative geometry

-In addition to this question, we believe that our main theorem for Hodge structures on $K_M^n(X)$ raises many questions for further inquiry into the role of Hodge theory in equivariant algebraic geometry.
+We believe that our main theorem for Hodge structures on $K_M^n(X^{an})$ raises many questions for further inquiry into the role of Hodge theory in equivariant algebraic geometry.
 For example, it is plausible that the results above could be extended to construct mixed Hodge structures on some version of $K$-theory for arbitrary finite type stacks.
 In a different direction, one of the central notions in Hodge theory is that of a variation of Hodge structure.
 For simplicity, let $S$ be an affine scheme and suppose further that $\pi: X/G \to S$ is a smooth equivariant family over $S$ such that all of the fibers $X_s/G$ admit complete KN stratifications.
 Most of the techniques that we have developed work in families, which allows one to establish the existence of suitable Hodge filtrations on the quasi-coherent sheaf $H_*C_{S}^{per}(\Perf(X/G))$.
 We therefore believe it is quite likely that one can develop a theory of equivariant period maps.
+Finally, Theorem \autoref{thm:intro_mf_degen} suggests that it may be possible to develop a version of noncommutative Hodge theory which applies in the equivariant context.